MetanoKid/coding-scars/_drafts/investigating-cpp-compile-times-2.md

 series: Investigating C++ compile times
 ---

 I love side projects.
-You have a problem you want to solve, think about how you'd do it and then start working on a solution that *mostly works*.
-Now you've calmed the itch that started it all, it becomes a *product* and you start losing interest on it.
+You have a problem you want to solve, spend some time thinking about how you'd do it and then start working on a solution that *mostly works*.
+When you've calmed the itch that started it all, it becomes a *product* and you start losing interest on it.
 A new side projects pops in, the cycle repeats.

 But this time I managed to finish one!

 Over a year ago I started a side project to create a flame graph out of a MSBuild execution.
-This was inspired by [@aras_p](https://twitter.com/aras_p)'s [blog post](https://aras-p.info/blog/2019/01/16/time-trace-timeline-flame-chart-profiler-for-Clang/){:target="_blank"}.
+It was inspired by [@aras_p](https://twitter.com/aras_p)'s [blog post](https://aras-p.info/blog/2019/01/16/time-trace-timeline-flame-chart-profiler-for-Clang/){:target="_blank"}.
 Thanks again for everything you've written in your blog!

 This post serves as a summary of what I learned while developing this tool.
 I thought it would be a shorter post but then got out of control!
 We'll have an extra post fiddling with compiler flags and project configurations to show a lot of examples!